-Did you know that the risk for injury is higher in sports with more jumping, such as basketball, or sports with quick direction changes, such as soccer or football?
-Basketball is one of the most popular sports in the world for all ages, and a way of life for millions of American children.
-It is great form of exercise for them and they have fun playing it, but it is also a contact sport, and injuries occur frequently.
+The risk for injury is higher in sports with more jumping and quick direction changes such as basketball.
+Basketball is one of the most popular sports in the world for all ages and a way of life for millions of American children.
+It is a great form of exercise for them and they have fun playing it, but it is also a contact sport, and injuries occur frequently.

 In children, most toe, foot, or ankle injuries occur during sports, play, or falls.
 Sport-specific shoes are engineered to provide the support, motion control, and cushioning that minimize foot injuries associated with a particular activity.